Parameterized Approaches to Orthogonal Compaction: Number of Kitty Corners: An FPT Algorithm

 Bridgeman et al.~\cite{DBLP:journals/comgeo/BridgemanBDLTV00} showed that $H$ is turn-regular if and only if, for every two vertices $u$ and $v$ in $H$, we have $u \leftrightsquigarrow_x v$, or $u \leftrightsquigarrow_y v$, or both.
 This is equivalent to saying that the relative position along the $x$-axis or the relative position along the $y$-axis (or both) between $u$ and $v$ is fixed over all drawings of $H$.
 Under this condition, the \textsc{OC} problem for $H$ can be solved by independently solving in $O(n)$ time a pair of 1D compaction problems for $H$, one in the $x$-direction and the other in the $y$-direction.
 The 1D compaction in the $x$-direction consists of: $(i)$~augmenting $D_x$ to become a plane $st$-graph by means of a complete saturator; $(ii)$~computing an optimal topological numbering~$X$ of~$D_x$ (see~\cite{DBLP:books/ph/BattistaETT99}, p.~89); each vertex $v$ of $H$ receives an x-coordinate $x(v)$ such that $x(v) = X(c_x(v))$.
 We recall that a topological numbering of a DAG $D$ is an assignment of integer numbers to the vertices of $D$ such that if there is a path from $u$ to $v$ then $u$ is assigned a number smaller than the number of $v$.
 A topological numbering is optimal if the range of numbers that is used is the minimum possible.
 Regarding step $(i)$ of the 1D compaction, note that $D_x$ admits a unique complete saturator when $H$ is turn-regular~\cite{DBLP:journals/comgeo/BridgemanBDLTV00}.
 This is due to the absence of kitty corners in each face of~$H$.
 The 1D compaction in the $y$-direction is solved symmetrically, so that each vertex~$v$ receives a y-coordinate $y(v)=Y(c_y(v))$. \Cref{fig:turn-regular-compaction} illustrates this process.

 Unfortunately, if $H$ is not turn-regular, the aforementioned approach fails.
 This is because there are in general many potential complete saturators for augmenting the two upward plane DAGs $D_x$ and $D_y$ to plane $st$-graphs.
 Also, even when an $st$-graph for each DAG is obtained from a complete saturator, computing independently an optimal topological numbering for each of the two $st$-graphs may lead to non-planar drawings if no additional relationships are established for the coordinates of kitty corner pairs, because for a pair $\{u,v\}$ of kitty corners we have $u \not\leftrightsquigarrow_x v$ and $u \not\leftrightsquigarrow_y v$.

-We now prove that \textsc{OC} is fixed-parameter-tractable when parameterized by the number of kitty corners.
+\paragraph{Our FPT algorithm} We now prove that \textsc{OC} is fixed-parameter-tractable when parameterized by the number of kitty corners.

+\begin{theorem} Given a planar rectilinear representation~$H$ with $n$ vertices and $k>0$ kitty corners, we can compute a minimum-area drawing of $H$ in $O(2^{8.4k} n \log n)$ time.
+In other words, OC is FPT when parameterized by~$k$. \end{theorem}